thorrak/fermentrack/docs/source/controllers/controller_configuration.rst

 #.
 Go to your Fermentrack installation's main page, and click "View Dashboard" underneath the device you wish to configure.
 #.
 From the menu at the top with your device's name, choose "Configure Sensors/Pins/Devices"
 #.
 A screen will appear showing you the configuration status of your device.
-At a minimum, you need to have a heating pin, cooling pin, and chamber sensor set for your device to operate.
+At a minimum, you need to have a cooling pin and chamber sensor set for your device to operate.
 #.
-Configure each of the devices listed under "Available Devices" - so long as
+Configure each of the devices listed under "Available Devices" that you plan to use.

 Heating/Cooling/Door Sensor Pin